annajolt/DataAnalysis_FBProphet/README.md

 ## *Analysis*

-Because the analysis will be conducted in a Google Colab Notebook, you will need to cofigure the worskspace and connect your data to your Drive.
-This is done by mounting the Drive into the Notebook, connecting the filepath and creating a DataFrame:
+Because the analysis will be conducted in a Google Colab Notebook, you will need to configure the worskspace and connect your data to your Drive.
+This is done by mounting the Drive into the Notebook, connecting the filepath and creating a DataFrame (of the data):

 ```